gyrogovernance/science/docs/CommonGovernanceModel.md

 **Note on Claims and Labeling:** Throughout this document, results are labeled to indicate their epistemological status:

-- **[Theorem]**: Logically proven results derived from the operational axioms CS1-CS7, which formalize how "The Source is Common" manifests through modal transitions
+- **[Theorem]**: Logically proven results derived from the foundational assumption and lemmas, which formalize how "The Source is Common" manifests through modal transitions

 - **[Derived mapping]**: Mathematical correspondences established through explicit constructions (e.g., GNS representation, SU(2) isomorphism) with verified computational implementations.
 These demonstrate necessity through uniqueness proofs and geometric invariants.